-From Migos to Playboi Carti to Lil Yachty, photographer Hajar Benjida is making a name for herself by capturing some of hip-hop’s biggest stars.
+From Playboi Carti and Lil Yachty to Migos, Netherlands-based photographer Hajar Benjida is capturing some of hip-hop’s biggest stars.

 At just 22 years of age, Netherlands-based photographer Hajar Benjida is quickly carving out a name for herself in the world of photography.
 Over the previous two years, Benjida has managed to snap various portraits and candids of dozens of the most popular hip-hop and grime artists that have come through Amsterdam.